Materials Chemistry (MatKem)

 - The use and need for materials for green and sustainable energy solutions.

 BSc Programme in Chemistry

-- Explain structure/property relations in important functional materials. e.g. for technologies for sustainable energy.
+- Explain structure/property relations in important functional materials. e.g. for technologies for green and sustainable energy.

 - Compare different methods of analysis and explain their use in a given situation